opensearch-project/documentation-website/_observing-your-data/alerting/comp-monitors.md

 As an example of chained alerts, consider a composite monitor configured with three delegate monitors.
 The first and second monitors (monitors #1 and #2) are configured to generate alerts when two specific events happen across the cluster.
 A third monitor (monitor #3) is configured to send an alert when both monitors #1 and #2 generate their own alerts.

-*  The first delegate monitor (monitor #1) is configured to monitor CPU utilization of a service’s worker nodes.
+* Delegate monitor #1 is configured to monitor CPU utilization of a service’s worker nodes.
 The monitor includes trigger conditions that create alerts when the CPU experiences loads above a set threshold.
-* The second monitor (monitor #2) is configured to monitor incoming request counts during the same time window.
+* Delegate monitor #2 is configured to monitor incoming request counts during the same time window.
 The monitor includes trigger conditions that create alerts when the number of requests rises above a set threshold.
-* A third monitor (monitor #3) is configured to check whether monitors #1 and #2 have created alerts.
+* Delegate monitor #3 is configured to check whether monitors #1 and #2 have created alerts.
 If both monitors #1 and #2 have created alerts, monitor #3 creates its own alert and sends a notification that the service is experiencing a high volume of traffic and its performance is degraded.
 * The first monitor's configuration may allow for alerts due to a number of reasons, such as cluster instability or several background processes running simultaneously.
 So an alert for this condition alone has limited value.
 Similarly, monitor #2 may identify a large number of requests and send an alert, even if the cluster is able to handle the traffic.
 Monitor #3 filters for these two conditions and triggers an alert when they both exist.
 This narrows the criteria for sending notifications, which also improves the meaningfulness of the alert while removing extraneous alerts that provide no deterministic value.

 The following image shows a simplified workflow for a compound monitor with chained alerts.